MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/create-custom-plugin.md

 title: Create a custom plugin
 description: How to create a custom plugin for Dev Proxy
 author: estruyf
-ms.author:
+ms.author: wmastyka
 ms.date: 03/28/2024
 ---

 # Create a custom plugin

-In this article, you will learn how to create a custom plugin for the Dev Proxy.
+In this article, you learn how to create a custom plugin for the Dev Proxy.
 By creating plugins for Dev Proxy, you can extend its functionality and add custom features to fit your needs.

 ## Prerequisites